tiagomachado/uniplaces.github.com/jobs/graduate-software-engineer.md

  + Advanced AWS servers management, monitoring and orchestration.
  + Machine Learning, Data-retrieval, with Solr
  + Lean startup development methodologies.
- + Direct customer user feedback, working embedded in our biz dev team to learn more about thes technologies.
+ + Direct customer user feedback, working embedded in our biz dev team to learn more about these technologies.
  + Project Management.

 ## Crazy team